98 Oldsmobile Regency Low Oil Pressure

 When you rev it up, this increase pressure to a pressure that will turn off the light.
 Warn cam shaft bearings will not usually give an engine knock like a main or rod bearing.
 You are going to have to check the oil pressure with a gauge.
 You install it at the threaded hole for the oil pressure switch.
 Which brings me to the second possibility.

 2. The oil sender switch is bad.
 (See picture below) On the 3800 engine it is located behind the power steering pump on the lower portion of the motor.
-Best way to get to it is from under the car.
+Best way to get to it is from under the car through the passenger side wwheel well.
 Remove the switch, install the gauge and check pressures.

-A low reading would be below 6 P.S.I.
-If it is above that, just replaced the bad sender that is already removed.
-If less that this number, you have internal engine damage the it will need to come out and taken apart, inspected and repaired.
+A low reading would be below 6 PSI.
+If it is above that, just replace the bad sender that is already removed.
+If less that this number, you have internal engine damage and it will need to come out and taken apart, inspected and repaired.
+There could be worn cam bearings or main bearings.
+If the car has a lot of miles on it, it may just be time for an overhaul.